sc0ttj/component/README.md

 ## Features

 - Easy setup, zero dependencies
-- 1.8kb, minified and gzipped
+- 2kb, minified and gzipped
 - Simple syntax, easy to use, easy to learn
-- Plain JavaScript wherever possible
+- Plain JavaScript only
 - Works **client-side**, in browsers:
   - add your component to the page as you would a normal Element
   - auto re-render on state change, using `requestAnimationFrame` and DOM-diffing